ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers.md

 - Placing a call

-If the people involved are included in an information barriers policy to prevent the activity, they will not be able to proceed.
-To learn more about the user experience with information barriers, see [Information barriers in Microsoft Teams](https://docs.microsoft.com/MicrosoftTeams/information-barriers-in-teams).
+If the people involved are included in an Information Barriers policy to prevent the activity, they will not be able to proceed.
+To learn more about the user experience with Information Barriers, see [Information Barriers in Microsoft Teams](https://docs.microsoft.com/MicrosoftTeams/information-barriers-in-teams).

 > [!IMPORTANT]
-> Potentially, everyone included in an information barriers policy can be blocked from communicating with others in Microsoft Teams.
-When people affected by information barriers policies are part of the same team or group chat, they will be removed from those chat sessions.
-However, information barriers will not apply to email communications or to file sharing through SharePoint Online or OneDrive.
+> Potentially, everyone included in an Information Barriers policy can be blocked from communicating with others in Microsoft Teams.
+When people affected by Information Barriers policies are part of the same team or group chat, they will be removed from those chat sessions.
+However, Information Barriers will not apply to email communications or to file sharing through SharePoint Online or OneDrive.

-Currently, information barriers policies are defined and managed in Office 365 by using PowerShell cmdlets.
+Currently, Information Barriers policies are defined and managed in Office 365 by using PowerShell cmdlets.
 This is typically done by a compliance administrator or a global administrator, and requires familiarity with PowerShell cmdlets (and parameters).

 ## Required licenses and permissions

-**Currently, the information barriers feature is in private preview**.
+**Currently, the Information Barriers feature is in private preview**.
 When these features are generally available, they'll be included in subscriptions, such as:

 - Microsoft 365 Enterprise E5

 - Office 365 Enterprise E5

-To define or edit information barriers policies, you must be assigned one of the following roles:
+To define or edit Information Barriers policies, you must be assigned one of the following roles:

 - Microsoft 365 Enterprise Global Administrator